 How Barb Created Her Family-Famous Recipe

-So how did Barb know this was the one: her salsa macha? ”I did a lot of research to what makes a good salsa macha, and found out that it’s a flexible recipe that has room for variations.
+So how did Barb know this was the one: ella salsa macha? ”I did a lot of research to what makes a good salsa macha, and found out that it’s a flexible recipe that has room for variations.
 All call for some type of chile, a nut, some garlic, oil and sesame seeds.
 There is no one recipe.
 So I took the ratio of chiles to nuts and played around with it,” she says.

 Barbara landed on using three types of dried red chiles—ancho, pasilla and arbol.
 “It shouldn’t be too spicy,” she cautions. ”It has a little spice, but not so much that it overwhelms.
 It has a nice smoky flavor.”
 As to nuts, traditional salsa macha calls for peanuts, but Barbara likes to mix and match flavorful combos also including almonds and cashews.
 That’s the beauty of salsa macha: it’s so flexible, she says. ”If you have people in your family who have nut allergies, you can plan accordingly.”